Armeria, sea thrift: planting, growing and care

 A word from our expert

-Sea thrift or Spanish thrift is a groundcover perennial plant that forms a pretty flowering tapetum from May to late summer.
+Sea thrift or Spanish thrift is a groundcover perennial plant that forms a pretty tapetum of flowers from May to late summer.

-From Armeria maritima ‘Alba’ or white Sea thrift to pink Sea thrift ‘Düsseldorfer Stolz’, all these sea thrifts are both robust and hardy, establish easily, need little maintenance and avoid the chore of weeding: a noteworthy alternative to lawn.
+From Armeria maritima ‘Alba’ or white Sea thrift to pink Sea thrift ‘Düsseldorfer Stolz’, all these Sea thrifts are both robust and hardy, establish easily, require no maintenance and avoid the chore of weeding: they are a worthwhile alternative to lawn.

 Sea thrift